Judge and jury: privileges afforded to the public administration in Spain to determine their own liability

 These laws are applied in five different jurisdictions: civil, criminal, contentious-administrative, labour and military.

-These proceedings are divided into two stages: The administrative proceedings and the contentious - administrative proceedings.
+The contentious-administrative proceedings are divided in to two stages: the administrative proceedings and the contentious - administrative proceedings.

 The administrative proceedings are not judicial and usually start with an administrative action/resolution/law that causes a loss.
 Common examples include claims for medical malpractice within the public health sector, compulsory purchase orders and construction authorisations.
 An injured or affected party can make a claim to the same public administration that caused the loss.
 It is also this same administration that assesses the arguments and rules on liability.